Course Title: Safeguarding and Protecting Children, Young People and Adults at Risk

 Fee per Person: £60

-Distance Learning: Not Available
+Remote Learning: Available

 The Safeguarding and Protecting Children, Young People and Adults at Risk qualification is intended for those who are working with children, young people and adults at risk, including those in voluntary or unpaid positions.
 This qualification is also suitable for those who have a specific responsibility in safeguarding and protecting in environments such as the NHS, education providers and social services.